-Kerry reports directly to CEO Todd Schurz and regularly advises the Board and family stakeholders, as it pertains to rapidly advancing the Company’s digital audience, revenue and data-driven business intelligence goals, as well as those of other core operations (television, newspaper, radio and cable).
+Kerry was promoted to the role of Senior Vice President of Publishing and Emerging Media, in May 2014.
+He reports directly to CEO Todd Schurz and regularly advises the Board and family stakeholders, as it pertains to advancing the Company’s audience, revenue and data-driven business intelligence goals.
+While now further focusing on the publishing segment, Kerry continues to work with digital aspects of other core operations in TV, radio and cable.

-On April 7th, 2014, at the National of Association of Broadcasters convention, Broadcasting & Cable Magazine will honor Kerry with its Annual Technology Leadership Award.
-In its June 24th, 2013 edition, the same publication featured Kerry on its cover, as one of the industry’s “Next Wave of Leaders.”
+In April, 2014, at the National of Association of Broadcasters convention, Broadcasting & Cable Magazine honored Kerry with its Technology Leadership Award.
+Ten months earlier, in June, the same publication featured Kerry on its cover, as one of the industry’s “Next Wave of Leaders.”

-After its CEO, Kerry is the primary digital spokesperson for the company, advocating Schurz Communication aspirations both internally and externally.
-In 2011, Kerry became a voting member of the Board’s Acquisition Committee.
-Kerry also serves on outside boards, committees, speaker bureaus and organizations, as well, to procure and synthesize new data, knowledge and relationships giving Schurz Communications a competitive edge.
+Kerry serves on the Board’s Acquisition Committee, as well as its Benefits Committee.
+He also is on the Board of the Schurz Foundation.
+Kerry serves on outside boards, committees, speaker bureaus and organizations, as well, to procure and synthesize new data, knowledge and relationships giving Schurz Communications a competitive edge.

 Prior to joining Schurz Communications, Kerry was VP of New Media for Gannett Broadcasting, in Washington, DC.
 In that role, he focused on new opportunities in information delivery and business development on emerging platforms.
 Kerry was the primary digital liaison between Gannett Broadcasting, USA Today, Gannett US-Community Publishing, Legal and M&A. In 2008, Kerry was honored with the Gannett Chairman Award for past and future digital contributions.